Help us make better use of data and AI

 Who are we?

-The Public Service Data Challenge is organized by specialist publishing house Global Government Forum, in partnership with Natural Resources Canada, Statistics Canada and Microsoft.
+The Public Service Data/AI Challenge is organized by specialist publishing house Global Government Forum, in partnership with Statistics Canada and Agriculture and Agri-Food Canada.

 Learn more